Vyral/sandy-eagon-blog/_posts/2026-01-20-is-your-home-cozy-enough-for-2026-let-s-talk-comfort-and-market-stability.md

 I confess, I am really fond of having a gas fireplace.
 It brings me cozy warmth when I’m really cold.

-**The second thing is my kitchen.** When we get those ovens heating up, and we're making cookies or bread or whatever else tickles our fancy, it warms the whole house.
+**The second thing is my kitchen.** When we get those ovens heating up, and we’re making cookies or bread or whatever else tickles our fancy, it warms the whole house.
 Even better, whether you’re cooking with someone or doing it in anticipation of the people you love coming home, that just makes it even better.

 Give me some heat in the kitchen, good food, and the people I love to share it with; that is heat in my home.